Selective Estrogen Receptor Modulators - SERMs

 The first SERM in wide clinical use was tamoxifen.
 It was originally developed as a contraceptive because of its anti-estrogen effects, but proved not useful for birth control.
 In 1977 the Federal Drug Administration (FDA) approved its use for advanced breast cancer, because in tests and clinical trials it proved to deprive the cancer cells of estrogen.
 It was also successful in prolonging the survival rate for women who had had breast cancer surgery as well as lymph cancer that was less advanced.
 Tamoxifen was approved for both breast cancer surgery adjuvant chemotherapy and for lymph cancer in 1980.

 Raloxifene is the only SERM available in the US, and has been a big money-maker for its manufacturer, the drug company Eli Lilly.
-The patent protection on this medicine will expire in 2014, and afterwards less expensive generic equivalents should be available.
+The patent protection on this medicine will expire in 2014, after which less expensive generic equivalents should be available.
+Evista is currently the only SERM on the market approved for osteoporosis.

 Bazedoxifene (http://www.ncbi.nlm.nih.gov/pubmed/21187592) has been approved for osteoporosis treatment in Europe and Japan.
 It is expected to be approved in the US and will be sold as a daily pill under the brand name Viviant.
 Tests show it is relatively safe.
+A pill called Duavee is a combination of bazedoxifene and conjugated estrogens used to treat the effects of menopause.
 The SERM Lasofoxifene is also used in Europe by not approved in the US and its maker, Pfizer, does not appear to be pushing for approval any more.
 Tests had shown it was as effective as raloxifene in firming up bones as well as reducing the risk of breat cancer and vaginal atrophy.

 There have been comparative studies of aromatase inhibitors and tamoxifen.
 Aromatase inhibitors are enzymes that block the synthesis of estrogen.
 A lower estrogen level slows the growth of cancers that depend on estrogen to grow.
 They are considered the best kind of hormonal therapy to begin with for post-menopausal women.
 The studies found that a combination of tamoxifen for two to three years then changing to an aromatase inhibitor for an additional two years is more beneficial than five years of tamoxifen.
 Also, taking each for five years further reduces the risk of the cancer returning.